hi-swapx/docs/sdk/v3/guides/advanced/05-range-orders.md

 We have created our Range Order Position, now we need to monitor it.

-In the [code example](https://github.com/SwapX/examples/blob/main/v3-sdk/range-order/src/libs/range-order.ts#L180) we use `wallet.call` to get the position id.
 `call` and `trace_call` both simulate a transaction on the connected node and return the expected output, `trace_call` gives us a much more detailed output though.
 Depending on the use case, either can be the better choice.
 In a production environment you would prefer to wait for the `transactionReceipt` like described earlier to ensure the transaction was actaully included in the blockchain.